jhermsmeier/node-tle/README.md

   </a>
 </h3>

-Some data to play around with can be found at [Celestrak](http://www.celestrak.com/NORAD/elements/master.asp).
+Some data to play around with can be found at [Celestrak](http://www.celestrak.com/NORAD/elements/) and in [Celestrak's Master Index](http://www.celestrak.com/NORAD/elements/master.asp).

 ## Usage